digember29/React-Native-CRUD-APP/README.md

-# test-assignment
-React Native Test Assignment
+# Simple USERS CRUD App Built with React Native.

+How to run this project:

 npm install

+npm start

-npm run start and in another terminal window npm run android
+npm run android